-Income from commodities is generally not qualifying income for purposes of the RIC source-of-income requirements, and the IRS issued a revenue ruling indicating that certain direct investments in commodity-linked derivatives would not produce qualifying income for purposes of the RIC source-of-income requirements.
-The IRS subsequently issued a revenue ruling and several private letter rulings in which it concluded that certain commodity-linked notes and other commodity-linked derivatives qualifying as securities and certain investments in foreign subsidiaries holding commodity-linked derivatives would produce qualifying income for purposes of satisfying the RIC source of income requirements.
+Income from commodities is generally not qualifying income for purposes of the RIC source-of-income requirements, and the IRS issued a revenue ruling indicating that certain direct investments in commodity-linked derivatives would not produce qualifying income for purposes of the RIC sourceof-income requirements.
+The IRS subsequently issued a revenue ruling and several private letter rulings in which it concluded that certain commoditylinked notes and other commodity-linked derivatives qualifying as securities and certain investments in foreign subsidiaries holding commodity-linked derivatives would produce qualifying income for purposes of satisfying the RIC source of income requirements.
 As discussed above, the Fund intends to gain exposure to the commodities market primarily through its investment in the Subsidiary.
 The Fund expects that the Subsidiary will be treated as a CFC, and that the Fund will be required to include certain income of the Subsidiary in its taxable income each taxable year regardless of whether or not the Subsidiary distributes such income.
 The Code provides that the income inclusion from a CFC will be treated as qualifying income for purposes of the RIC source-of-income requirements if the CFC distributes such income in the same taxable year that such income is includable in the RIC's taxable income.
+The annual income inclusion from the Subsidiary will be based upon the Subsidiary's earning for the year and will only be ordinary income and not capital gain in character, and a net loss for a particular taxable year will offset any other income and will not carry forward or back to other taxable years.
 The IRS and the U.S. Department of the Treasury issued final regulations consistent with the private letter rulings discussed above, concluding that even if a CFC does not make a current distribution of its income, the income inclusion from a CFC will nonetheless be treated as qualifying income for purposes of the RIC source-of-income requirements as long as it was derived with respect to the RIC's business of investing in stock, securities, or currencies.
 As a result, the Fund anticipates that its income inclusion from the Subsidiary will be treated as qualifying income for purposes of the RIC source-of-income requirements.
 This tax treatment may be adversely affected by additional changes in legislation, regulations, or other legally binding authority.
 If, as a result of any such adverse action, the income of the Fund from the Subsidiary was treated as non-qualifying income, the Fund might fail to qualify as a RIC, in which case, it would be subject to U.S. federal income tax at the Fund level.
 Should the IRS issue guidance (which could be applied to the Fund retroactively) or Congress enact legislation that adversely affects the tax treatment of the Fund's investment in the Subsidiary, it could, among other consequences, limit the Fund's ability to pursue its investment strategy or cause the Fund to fail to qualify as a RIC.

-In addition, to maintain its qualification as a RIC, the Fund intends to limit its investment in the Subsidiary so that it does not constitute more than 25% of its total assets as of the end of any quarter.
+In addition, to maintain its qualification as a RIC, the Fund intends to limit its investment in the Subsidiary so that it does not constitute more than 25% of its total assets as of the end of any quarter of the taxable year.
 The Fund also intends to limit its investments in other commodity-linked derivatives in an effort to maintain its qualification as a RIC.